 the client application.
 The items described below are some points which the service implementation

-The response from /auth/authorization API has display parameter.
+should take into account when it builds the UI.[1]
+DISPLAY MODEThe response from /auth/authorization API has display parameter.
 It is one of PAGE (default),

 POPUP, TOUCH and WAP The meanings of the values are described in 3.1.2.1.
 Authentication